mesonbuild/meson/docs/markdown/Reference-manual.md

 frameworks (OSX only) and [library-specific fallback detection logic](Dependencies.md#dependencies-with-custom-lookup-functionality) are also supported.

+*Since 0.60.0* more than one name can be provided, they will be tried in order and the first name to be found will be used.
+The fallback subproject will be used only if none of the names are found on the system.
+Once one of the name has been found, all other names are added into the cache so subsequent calls for any of those name will return the same value.
+This is useful in case a dependency could have different names, such as `png` and `libpng`.

 Dependencies can also be resolved in two other ways: